FREE Library Discards! Visit the Library today to browse our selection of free books for the whole family!!

 Welcome to the Children's Library

-Therapy Dogs will visit us on the third Thursday of every other month.
+"Tail Waggin' Tutors will visit us on the third Thursday of every month.
 This is always a very special event for the kids and for our furry four-legged friends!
-The next visits will be on January 19, 2017, March 16, 2017, and May 18, 2017.
+They come at 10:30 am and 4:30 pm on each scheduled visit.
+The next visits will be on September 21, 2017, October 19, 2017, November 16, 2017, and December 21, 2017!

 You don't want to miss these fun-filled events!